brajjan79/CopyExtractor/README.md

  -rx,--group-by-regex <str>     Regex to group files or folders.
  -R,--recursive                 Extract recursively.
  -kf,--keep-folder              Source folder will be kept.
+ -cf,--create-folder            Create a folder if none exist for a file (only applicable for files
+                                in root dir).
  -kfs,--keep-folder-structure   Target dirs will keep the same folder structure as source.
  -d,--dry-run                   Will not copy or extract, only log.
  -h,--help                      Prints this Help Text